Wealthfront vs. Wells Fargo

 | Zelle® Support | Not Supported | Available Limit: $3,500/dayFounding member; zero fees to replace wires. |

-| BBB Rating | F | A- |
+| BBB Rating | F | D- |

 | Important Notes | Wealthfront is not a bank but a financial services company.
 It is FDIC-insured through its many partner banks.
-New clients get an APY of 3.95% for 3 months, after which the 3.30% APY applies.
+New customers may earn the top rate of 4.20% for 3 months with direct deposit.
 See terms at Wealthfront. | This is a tiered savings account where rates vary based on the balance.
 The 0.05% APY is available for balances of $1,000,000 or more, and 0.05% APY up to $99,999.99.
 These APYs require the account is linked to a Wells Fargo Premier checking account.
 See bank for more tiers and details. |

 | Next Steps | Visit SiteVerify at Wealthfront Non-sponsored link to official site | Visit SiteVerify at Wells Fargo Non-sponsored link to official site |